craigs40/OOP/README.md

 In this project, we've built a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.

+Tic Tac Toe Rules:

+1. The game is played on a grid that's 3 squares by 3 squares.
+In this project, we've added numbers to the grid so the players can see which moves they will be making.
+2. Player 1 will always be X, and player 2 will always be O. Players will take turns putting their marks into the numbered squares.
+3. The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
+4. When it is certain that there cannot be a winner, the game ends in a tie.

 ## Built With

 - Ruby